 2.8.A - NICA recognizes the value of participation in NICA and league events for all student-athletes.
-NICA prohibits all forms of discrimination, including discrimination based on a student-athlete's race, religion, actual or perceived sex and gender.
+NICA prohibits all forms of discrimination, including discrimination based on a student-athlete's race, religion, physical or mental disability, actual or perceived sex and gender.